What’s a Rich Text element?

 Would you roll the dice to make business decisions?
 Most likely not.
 Business decisions are expected to be based on, among other criteria, thorough analysis of timely data, holistic problem-solving, and consideration of the current and future state of the business and its environment.
 However, when assessing, prioritising, and implementing process improvements, many companies ignore these principles and rely on back-of-the-envelope maths or the simulation tools that come with their process mapping and mining tools.
 These Level 1 simulation features have a limited understanding of how improvements affect process KPIs and allow very basic testing of process improvements by changing selected input variables in very restricted ways.

 In this blog post, we will demonstrate that using the simulation features that come with mapping and mining software - not to speak of back-of-the-envelope maths - is like rolling the dice to make your business decisions.
-They ignore the characteristics of good business decisions, leading to suboptimal decisions that hurt your business’s bottom line and that decision-makers cannot trust or rely on.
+Process mining simulation may ignore the characteristics of good business decisions, leading to suboptimal decisions that hurt your business’s bottom line and that decision-makers cannot trust or rely on.
 Moreover, those basic simulation features often do not come with valuable features, including extensible simulation models, process variant analysis, and advanced AI and analytical tools.

 Instead, decision-makers should use a simulation tool like Silico that enables simulation at a higher level.
 Silico mirrors processes accurately, produces reliable insights that decision-makers can trust, and allows decision-makers to change input values over time and observe outcomes as they develop over the future days, weeks, months, and years.
 Silico then builds on these reliable simulations by, for example, expanding simulations beyond single processes to commercial outcomes, testing new process variants, and automatically identifying optimisations to unlock realms of value.

 Process Mapping and Mining may include Limited Simulation Features